How much does a wedding cake cost?

 Wedding cakes can vary in price depending on cake size, serving sizes, and what decorations are included in the design.
 Will you be serving coffee sized portions or serving your cake for dessert?
 How many guests do you need to serve?
 Are you having a topper or do you want fresh flowers in your decorations as well?
 Before deciding how much to spend on your cake consider what is included in that cost.

-The average wedding cake around Australia costs $537.
-Couples in Western Australia and Victoria can expect to pay a bit above average for a cake.
-Those in other states will come in below average with couples in the Northern Territory spending the least amount on their wedding cake.
+The average wedding cake around Australia costs $650.
+Couples in Queensland and Victoria can expect to pay a bit above average for a cake.

 Don’t forget to factor delivery in with your cake cost as well.
 It may be tempting to save costs by having someone pick it up yourself but many suppliers don’t actually allow this.
 Don’t run the risk and pay the extra for delivery, you won’t regret it!